renanroberto/bank_account/README.md

 To generate an 8 digit nonsequential referral code we first check if there is any code available.
 If so, then we get a random number between 0 and 99999999 and check if it was already generated.
 If that was the case, we try to generate it again and repeat this process until we get an available code.

-This system can generate a total of one hundred million unique codes.
+In the current state, this system can generate a total of one hundred million unique codes.

+This method should run fast enough as far as we do not get near to sold out the codes available.
+In case we reach somewhere near one hundred million clients, we should add one more digit to the code.

 ## Difficulties